-In Section 2, we describe the basic technique of using sleeves and evaluation bounds.
-In Section 3, we give methods to compute evaluation bounds, to compute sleeves and sleeve bounds for a triangular system.
+In Section 2, we describe the basic technique of using sleeves and evaluation bounds of f.
+In Section 3, we give methods to compute evaluation bounds, to construct sleeves. and to derive a sleeve bound for a triangular system.
 In Section 4, we present the root isolation algorithm for triangular systems.
-In Section 5, we present an algorithm for triangular systems without multiple roots.
+Experimental results are also presented.
+In Section 5, we introduce an algorithm for triangular systems without multiple roots.
 We conclude the paper in Section 6.